 I know that not all families have the ability to take off for months at a time, even if they do have a job that allows them to work remotely.
 But there are still ways for families to have a slow travel experience, even if it’s just during a two or three week vacation.

 My main advice is to choose one destination to visit, rather than multiple destinations.
 If you’re traveling to another country, choose one city to spend a few weeks in, and really take time to experience that city.
 Rent an apartment through Airbnb or Booking, and make your meals with food that you bought at the local markets.
+(Make your travels even more sustainable by bringing along foldable reusable grocery tote bags instead of relying on plastic bags!)
 Spend a day hanging out at a park and observing local families.
 Go to a public library and spend an afternoon reading books with your kids.

 If you’re lucky enough to have a job that you can do remotely, talk to your boss about the possibility of working remotely for an extended period of time.
 And then use that time to live in another place.
 Hire a local nanny to watch your kids while you work, or enroll them at a local school (if they speak the same language).
 If you’re new to the whole idea of slow tourism, start out small and see how your family likes it.
 Who knows, it may end up being the only way you travel from now on!